qubit-ltd/jakarta-jsr305/DEPLOYMENT-GUIDE.md

 ### For Maven Central

-Refer to detailed configuration instructions in [RELEASE-GUIDE.md](RELEASE-GUIDE.md).
+Refer to the detailed configuration instructions in this document.

 ## Version Management